Gomdoree/Introduce-Snake-Game/README.md

     * **Manual mode**
     * **AI based automatical mode**

-* You can select and play the game mode in menu.
+* You can select and play the game mode in Menu.

-* Enjoy the Snake Game!
+    Enjoy the Snake Game!

 ## What is Snake Game?